Why Decisions Feel Harder After Retirement (And Why That Matters)

 Many people discover that decisions in retirement feel strangely different from those in working life.
 Without the familiar structure of a job or career, even simple choices can become surprisingly difficult.

-If you would like to explore your retirement transition in general terms, you are welcome to contact me here:
+If you would like to explore your retirement transition, you are welcome to contact me here:

 https://www.64plus.com.au/contact